NiceneNerd/BCML/docs/README.md

 *Merge Options*

-By default, BCML will attempt to merge changes between mods for modified pack files, game texts, actor info, game data, and save data.
+By default, BCML will attempt to merge changes between mods for modified pack files, game texts, actor info, game data, and data, and main field maps.
 All of these can be disabled if you know you don't need them for a particular mod or group of mods.

 *Deep Merge*

-Deep merge is an optional, experimental feature which attempts to merge changes made to individual files of certain kinds (BYML and AAMP).
-This can be a powerful tool to resolve conflicts but can in some cases cause unexpected bugs.
+Deep merge is an optional, experimental feature which attempts to merge changes made to individual AAMP files.
+This can be a powerful tool to resolve conflicts but might in some cases cause unexpected bugs.

 ### Managing Mods